jlevy/og-equity-compensation/README.md

 Despite this, we believe there is a need for a consolidated and shared resource, something written by and for people on different sides of compensation decisions, including employees, hiring managers, founders, and students.
-A reference can offer value to both beginners and the experienced in an area filled with complex details and high-stakes personal choices that can make anyone feel nervous or confused.
+A reference that can offer value to both beginners and the experienced in an area filled with complex details and high-stakes personal choices that can make anyone feel nervous or confused.

 Holloway and our contributors are motivated by a single purpose: